Michaelangel007/rf_guide/act3.md

 ### 3.3.5 Town: The Sarn Encampment

-  * Talk to Clarissa, turn in the quest and get the Sewer Keys
+  * Talk to Clarissa, turn in the quest and get the Sewer Keys.
-  * [TEMPLAR] NPC: Maramoa Quest: Lost in Love, Reward: Flammability Support
+  * [TEMPLAR] NPC: Maramoa Quest: Lost in Love, Reward: Flammability Support.
-    * Talk to Maramoa and get the Flammability gem.
-    * You may not have enough Int to wear it but we will pick up Int nodes on the passive skill tree later.
+    * You may not have enough _Int_ to wear it but we will pick up Int nodes on the passive skill tree later.
-  * Talk to Clarissa, Buy Blue gem Purity of Elements
+  * Talk to Clarissa, Buy Blue gem: [Purity of Elements](https://www.poewiki.net/wiki/Purity_of_Elements)
-  * Head back to The Slums.
+  * Head back to _The Slums._

 ### 3.3.6 Zone: The Slums, Monster Level 24